-Next he took down the reflective covering on the large 110 volt household fixture in the kitchen.
+Next he went out in the kitchen, and he took down the reflective covering on the large 110 volt household fixture in the center of the ceiling.

-At first he tried adding the 12 volt lights to each side of the original fixture, but they didn't seem to reflect downwards as well.
-So he changed horses in midrace and removed the 120v AC light buls and ends completely.
+At first he tried adding the 12 volt lights to each side of the original fixture, (leaving the 120v one inside as well) but they didn't seem to reflect downwards enough.
+So he changed horses in midrace and removed the 120v AC light bulbs and fixture ends completely.

-He accessed the 12 volt power by removing a speaker from the ceiling and reaching in and over to the wires by the Fantastic Fan nearby....
+He accessed the 12 volt power by removing a speaker from the ceiling and reaching in and over to the wires by the Fantastic Fan nearby... so he got a hot lead that way.
 For the switch that originally controlled the 120v AC fixture, he created a loop using the same wires.
 So nothing is changed on the wall, or trying to fish new lines, or any new switches needed.